lewtech/Python/flashcards/README.md

 # Computer Science Flash Cards
+# THIS IS NOT MY PROJECT.
+PROJECT FORKED

 This is a little website I've put together to allow me to easily make flash cards and quiz myself for memorization of: